-Chinese First Language/ Chinese Second Language or Korean First Language
+Chinese First Language/ Chinese Second Language/Chinese as a Foreign Language or Korean First Language

 The IGCSE certificate is a group award and students who pass each subject will receive a certificate for the subject and those who pass seven subjects will receive the group certificate.